mmamontx/ja2-stracciatella-mp/README.md

 3. Moving to another sector:
     1. From the tactical screen.
     2. From the strategic screen.
+4. Saving and loading.
-4. Full demo - from the helicopter in Omerta to Drassen capture.
+5. Full demo - from the helicopter in Omerta to Drassen capture.
-5. All the rest.
+6. All the rest.

 Backlog: